 What are Key Things to Keep in Mind When Negotiating Salary?

 For anyone entering into a product management salary negotiation, it’s critical to keep a few concepts top of mind:

-- You have value—You wouldn’t be this far along in the process if they don’t think you’re going to be an asset to the company and are willing to invest in you.
+You wouldn’t be this far along in the process if they don’t think you’re going to be an asset to the company and are willing to invest in you.
 So act like it during negotiations.

-- Don’t count on a raise—Accepting a lower salary with the expectation that you’ll be so impressive once you start working that they’ll increase your compensation down the line is usually a bad move.
-Promotions and raises—even cost of living increases—are no longer a sure thing so you should be prepared to make your initial salary for several years.
+Accepting a lower salary with the expectation that you’ll be so impressive once you start working that they’ll increase your compensation down the line is usually a bad move.
+Promotions and raises—even cost of living increases—are no longer a sure thing, so you should be prepared to make your initial salary for several years.

-- Know your floor and stick to it—Figure out what the absolute minimum you’re willing to take is and don’t let the attractiveness of the role or company deter you from demanding it.
-If you can’t cover your expenses, save for retirement or afford a vacation, you’ll quickly start resenting the company for low-balling you (and yourself for taking it).
+Figure out the absolute minimum you’re willing to take, and don’t let the attractiveness of the role or company deter you from demanding it.
+If you can’t cover your expenses, save for retirement, or afford a vacation, you’ll quickly start resenting the company for low-balling you (and yourself for taking it).

-- It’s all about the Benjamins—Stock options and equity are great perks in an offer, but make sure you understand the details.
-The number of options a startup promises means nothing without knowing the total shares outstanding and their overall prospects.
+Stock options and equity are great perks in an offer, but make sure you understand the details.
+The number of options a startup promise means nothing without knowing the total shares outstanding and their overall prospects.
 The same goes for free food and on-site massages.

-- Less can be more—Taking a paycut or accepting the lower of two offers for the right reasons is OK.
+Taking a pay cut or accepting the lower of two offers for the right reasons is OK.
 Working on something you’re passionate about, having coworkers and managers that you love and respect, or even a shorter commute and flexible hours that let you spend more time with your family are all perfectly acceptable reasons to settle on a slightly lower number than you’d prefer.